Frosty-nee/rlel/README.md

+# Support for this project has been discontinued and it's unlikely it will even function anymore

 # Rapid Light EVE Launcher

 rlel (yes I hate this acronym too) is a replacement for the CCP launcher that supports launching both